LokeshKSharma87/FxApiBddTests/README.md

 In order to test the past FX rates API response, "ApiToGetPastConversionRates.feature" file is used

-Both feature files contains position and negative test cases.
+Both feature files contain positive and negative test cases.
 During execution, the positive test cases will shown as passed.
 While the negative test cases status will be shown as skipped.

 These test cases are very much parameterized in feature file.
 In order to add more test cases, tester needs to add test data row and rest will be picked by framework.

 The result report can be seen on "index.html" file in "build/CucumberReports" folder.
+User needs to open it in browser.

 Manual test cases are kept in resources folder.